Phudit-2547/Bangbreak/README.md

 **Rest your eyes with a _flashbang_ :D**

 A Chrome extension that forces you to take eye breaks with customizable visual flashbangs and random audio alerts.
-Perfect for hackathon developers who forget to blink!
+Perfect for developers who forget to blink!

 ## 🚀 Installation